East Lansdowne, Pennsylvania

 East Lansdowne is a borough in Delaware County Pennsylvania, United States.
 The population was 2,714 at the 2020 census.

 Geography

 East Lansdowne is located at (39.944162, -75.260253).

 According to the United States Census Bureau, the borough has a total area of 0.206 sqmi, all land.

-East Lansdowne is located about approximately one-half mile west of Southwest Philadelphia and is surrounded by Upper Darby Township, namely the Stonehurst/Stonehurst Hills/69th Street and Fernwood neighborhoods.
+East Lansdowne is located approximately one-half mile west of Southwest Philadelphia and is surrounded by Upper Darby Township, namely the Stonehurst/Stonehurst Hills/69th Street and Fernwood neighborhoods.
 Union Avenue to the west separates Lansdowne from Upper Darby, while the East Lansdowne border is near Hirst Avenue, leaving a one-block expanse of land that is part of Upper Darby Township.
 It is the former railroad track that gives East Lansdowne borough's western boundary that vaguely ovoid shape.

 The borough of Yeadon is south of SEPTA's Media/Wawa Line railroad tracks, about one block south of East Lansdowne.